Islamic preacher Zakir Naik banned from speaking in Melaka: Chief Minister

 “He is stirring up racial feelings.
 The police will have to investigate whether it is causing tension; obviously, it is,” he said.

-Dr Mahathir added that as a permanent resident, Naik was not allowed to participate in politics.
+Dr Mahathir added that as a permanent resident, Mr Naik was not allowed to participate in politics.

 “You can preach (religiously).
 But he wasn’t doing that,” he said.